Kbaek11/NewGrad-FrontEnd/README.md

-# NewGrad
+# comp426-project

-Website to apply for new grad job opportunities
+This is a test change to test out Slack GitHub integration